 This is the conclusion to an ongoing series where Attorney Zach Herbert outlines the phases of an average personal injury case.
 Not every case will follow this exact outline, as each case is different.
 If you missed the last installment of the series you can visit it here.

 After going through the discovery process in your personal injury case, the next phase you should expect to begin is the Deposition phase.
-It’s important to work with an experienced personal injury attorney at Herbert Law Group, to protect your rights in the final phases of your case.
+It’s important to work with an experienced personal injury attorney at Herbert Law, to protect your rights in the final phases of your case.

 Phase 9: Depositions

 Depositions are sworn testimony that is recorded out of court.
 This saves lots of time and helps the case settle.
 If depositions were not allowed, most cases would proceed to trial before settling.
 Many different depositions can be conducted, for instance: witnesses to the personal injury incident, doctors that treated the Plaintiff, the Plaintiff herself, the Defendant, Experts that have been hired by either side, and so on.
 Depositions, or “depos” for short, take place in an office, usually a conference room.
 The person being deposed sits next to a court reporter, who types everything that is said.
 The attorneys for both sides can ask questions, but the attorney that “noticed” the depo asks questions first.
 “Noticing” a depo means sending an official document to all involved that notices all parties of the date and time and place of the depo.

 In a car wreck, depos may include a Plaintiff and Defendant depo.
 These are usually on the same day and often take place in the Plaintiff’s attorney’s office.
 Most of the time you will meet with your attorney before the deposition so that he or she can prepare you for what to expect.
 Depos can last as little as 30 minutes and as long as a few hours.
 The maximum amount of time a depo can take in Texas is 6 hours, although you will rarely see this happen.
 Your attorney will give you an estimate of how long it will last.